ibm-cloud-docs/log-analysis/tutorial_use_LogDNA.md

 # Use the {{site.data.keyword.la_short}} web UI
 {: #tutorial-use-logdna}
 {: toc-content-type="tutorial"}
-{: toc-services-"vpc"} <!-- Always use this value -->
+{: toc-services-"vpc"}
-{: toc-completion-time="1h"} <!-- Use same value from completion-time metadata above-->
+{: toc-completion-time="1h"}

 <!-- The short description should be a single, concise paragraph that contains one or two sentences and no more than 50 words.
 Briefly mention what the user's learning goal is and include the following SEO keywords in the title short description: IBM Cloud, ServiceName, tutorial.-->

-In this tutorial, you learn how to use the {{site.data.keyword.la_full}} web UI to create rules and views for Kubernetes log data.
+In this tutorial, you learn how to use the {{site.data.keyword.la_full}} web UI to create parsing rules that you can use to enhance your searches, views for monitoring Kubernetes log data, alerts to be notified of anomalous situations, and dashboards and screens to monitor your data.
 {: shortdesc}

 You can use {{site.data.keyword.la_full_notm}} to add log management capabilities to your {{site.data.keyword.cloud_notm}} architecture. {{site.data.keyword.la_full_notm}} offers administrators, DevOps teams, and developers advanced features to filter, search, and tail log data, define alerts, and design custom views to monitor